zelang-dev/c-coroutine/README.md

 The initialization ends when `co_wait()` is called, as such current coroutine will pause, and execution will begin for the group of coroutines, and wait for all to finished. */
 C_API co_ht_group_t *co_wait_group(void);

-/* Pauses current coroutine, and begin execution for given coroutine waitGroup object, will wait for all to finished. */ C_API co_ht_result_t co_wait(co_ht_group_t *);
+/* Pauses current coroutine, and begin execution for given coroutine wait group object, will wait for all to finished.
+Returns hast table of results, accessible by coroutine id. */ C_API co_ht_result_t co_wait(co_ht_group_t *);

+/* Returns results of the given completed coroutine id, value in union value_t storage format. */ C_API value_t co_group_get_result(co_ht_result_t *, int);

 /* Creates an unbuffered channel, similar to golang channels. */ C_API channel_t *co_make(void);